abcde13/8BitALUVerilog/README.md

 ![multiply](demonstrate2.png)

 **We highly suggest you use demonstrate.v and tbDemonstrate.v first to get a feel for how easy it should be to test that our main functions are working**.
-After seeing it run a couple of times, and after having read the section belowon how to use our opcodes, only then should you add stuff to tbMain.v for testing the main fucntion
+Only after seeing it run a couple of times, and after having read the section below on how to use our opcodes, should you add stuff to tbMain.v for testing the main fucntion

 ##OP_CODE BREAKDOWN